What Does Divorce Mean

 To obtain a divorce, you and your spouse need to consider the marriage irretrievably broken down and it is not likely you will re-commence your relationship.
 You must also be separated for over 12 months before applying for a divorce.

-It is possible to obtain a Divorce if you live under the one roof but live separate lives.
+It is possible to obtain a Divorce if you live under one roof but live separate lives.
 It is even possible if you get back together for a cumulative period of 3 months without the need to re-start the 12-month separation period.
 However, if these circumstances arise, the court will need more information from the parties to ensure they can grant the divorce.
-At the Family Lawyer we can provide you with comprehensive advice and assistance regarding your divorce to ensure you application will be accepted and granted.

 To apply for a divorce you must ensure you meet the eligibility criteria which requires either you or your spouse to: